Renting Out US Property While Living Overseas

 Need Some Help?

 Does renting out US property while living overseas and filling out Schedule E sound complicated?
 It is.
-But don’t worry, our tax professionals can help you.
+But don’t worry, our Tax Professionals can help you.
 Especially with selling and reporting US property for your expat taxes on Schedule E through our software and beyond.

 Please keep in mind though, even if you have a rental property as an American living abroad that is not located in the US, you would still need to report that information on your tax return as well!
-Reach out to one of our tax professionals today to get started on saving money and reporting the right info to the IRS.
+Reach out to one of our Tax Professionals today to get started on saving money and reporting the right info to the IRS.

 November 23, 2021 | | 4 minute read